addisalemseifu/mathapp/README.md

 # 📖  Fully Working Calculator Website Project Using React.<a name="about-project"></a>

-> This is the UI part of the calculator app.
+> This is the UI part of the calculator app with all functionalities added to the project.

 ## 🛠 Built With <a name="built-with"></a>